The Four Polarizations of the $W$ at High Energies: Case Studies in Polarization Interference

 Due to its heavy mass and short lifetime, the top quark can be produced resonantly and decay to on-shell $W$ bosons before undergoing hadronization.
 For $W$s that decay to massive $\tau$ leptons, as illustrated in Fig.~\ref{fig:topdecay}(a), all elements of the longitudinal propagator become accessible.
 This in contrast to the Drell-Yan (Sec.~\ref{sec:dy}) and $W+$jets (Sec.~\ref{sec:w1g}) processes, where $\mathcal{O}(q_\mu q_\nu)$ and $\mathcal{O}(q_\mu n_\nu, n_\mu q_\nu)$ terms in the longitudinal and scalar propagators vanish.
-In the $R_\xi$, this also means that Goldstone exchanges, shown in Fig.~\ref{fig:topdecay}(b), also open.
+In the $R_\xi$ gauge, this also means that Goldstone exchanges, shown in Fig.~\ref{fig:topdecay}(b), also open.

-In this section we apply our power-counting method to a situation where scalar and Goldstone contributions are both non-vanishing.
+In this section we apply our power counting to a situation where scalar and Goldstone contributions are both non-vanishing.
 Following our strategy in Sec.~\ref{sec:interference_strategy}, the unpolarized, Goldstone, and polarized amplitudes in the $R_\xi$ gauge are

 Since we are working in the SM we neglect neutrino masses $m_\nu$.
 However, we write them here to show that the fully massive case does not significantly complicate our work.